EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

    * Choose appropriate Memory, CPU, and disk storage size, settings, depending on your specific hardware (Note this is for all of Proxmox and all of your k3s nodes combined).
    * Give your new machine an appropriate name, like `proxmox`.
-   * Choose one of the Network selection types:
-     * Choose `Virtual Network 'default': NAT` in order to provide NAT and DHCP to the Proxmox VM on a private subnet, so that the Proxmox installer should automatically detect all of the correct network IP address settings.
+   * Choose the Network selection type: `Virtual Network 'default': NAT` in order to provide NAT and DHCP to the Proxmox VM on a private subnet, so that the Proxmox installer should automatically detect all of the correct network IP address settings.
 You should still customize the new Hostname for Proxmox (default `pve`).
 The private subnet will route outgoing connections (eg. `curl` or `docker pull` initiated from inside a running VM), but it will not route incoming external connections by default (eg. you cannot `ssh` to a VM from an external network).
 The private subnet is accessible only between VMs and from the local host workstation, unless you add additional routing rules.
-     * Or choose the `bridge` device, and bind it to another device name, if you wish Proxmox to communicate on the same network as the host itself.
-This will make additional DHCP requests on the same network as your host network, essentially assigning two IP addresses to the same primary network device (with different MACs), one for the host IP address, and one for the VM IP address, both in the same subnet on the same LAN.
-Use this mode to allow other hosts on your LAN full network access to the cluster running on your host.
-(You can use a local firewall to limit this access if you wish.)
-     Note also that this mode requires elevated privileges, so unless you're running as `root`, and know what you're doing, stick to the `default` device instead, and then you can still create routes to the private subnet if you need to.
-Furthermore, if you are on a laptop binding to the wifi interface, consider the implications of new dhcp requests on foreign networks.
-The `default` NAT private subnet seems superior to `bridge` in almost every way.
  * Click `Finish` to commit the changes and create the VM.
+ * Click on the `Proxmox` VM in the main `virt-manager` window.
+ * Click on the menu entry `Edit -> Connection Details`.
+ * In the `Connection Details` screen, click on the `Virtual Networks` tab.
+ * Edit the `default` Virtual Network, find the `Autostart` field and checkmark `On Boot`.
+ * Ensure the network has been started, click the `Start Network` button at the bottom of the window, which looks like a small play button on a remote control.

 The virtual machine should boot, and provide you the graphical terminal to access it.